objcio/articles/2014-09-10-swift-functions.md

 hello("Mr. Roboto", 5, "San Francisco")
 ```

-From reading just `hello("Mr. Roboto", 5, "San Francisco")`, you would have a hard time knowing what each parameter actually is.
+From reading only `hello("Mr. Roboto", 5, "San Francisco")`, you would have a hard time knowing what each parameter actually is.

 In Swift, there is a concept of an *external parameter name* to clarify this confusion: